 - Hire players who you know will absolutely do a good job musically, will treat the gig with respect, and prepare thoroughly.
-If one has a long-running gig, make sure that the first few players you choose to sub are the best possible players and are experienced in that role in order to gain the trust of the conductor and contractor.
+If one has a long-running gig, make sure that the first few players you choose to sub are the best possible players and are experienced in that type of situation in order to gain the trust of the conductor and contractor.

 - Mark your music for the benefit of the sub.
 It’s expected that you will know the music well enough to not be totally dependent on it after a few weeks on the job.
 However, subs need every possible means of help to do a good job so denote sections such as “Solo,” “Soli,” “Unison,” “Vibrato (vib),” “No Vibrato (nv),” “Ritard (rit),” “Accelerando (accel),” etc., and make sure that every dynamic and articulation is clearly visible.
 At the beginning of a chart, indicate how many beats of preparation are given and mark the rhythmic pattern above the first measure(s) for every meter change with slashes.
 When there is a moment that requires the player to pay careful attention to the conductor, put an eyeglass symbol above the music.
 Notate any lines or word cues that would be helpful in knowing when to begin a chart or a phrase after a lengthy pause in the music.
 Also, indicate on the top left-hand corner of a chart the amount of time that typically exists between numbers—i.e. 2:00, 3:30″, etc. This allows the player time to clean out the instrument, make a reed change, or take some extra time to study the part.
 Particularly for woodwind doublers, please highlight every instrument change.
 It’s extremely helpful for a sub to see these changes in highlight fashion when one moves from chart-to-chart or makes a page turn.
 I use the same color to highlight every instrument change.